english-blog/english-blog.github.io/_posts/2015-02-17-falling-in-love-with-rss-again.md

 category: technology
 ---

-It was my personal newspaper online.
+It was my newspaper online.

 It was different from traditional newspapers.